-Scholarship recipients are selected on the basis of academic record, demonstrated leadership and participation in school and community activities, work experience, career and educational aspirations and goals, unusual personal or family circumstances, and an online recommendation.
+Scholarship recipients are selected on the basis of academic record, demonstrated leadership and participation in school and community activities, work experience, statement of educational and career goals and objectives, unusual personal or family circumstances, and an online recommendation.

 Not all applicants to the program will be selected as recipients.
 Students may reapply to the program each year they meet eligibility requirements.

 Once scholarship recipients are selected, financial data is reviewed to determine the amount of each award, ranging from $1,000 to $10,000.
 Financial need, as calculated by Scholarship America, must be demonstrated for the student to receive an award.

 Selection of recipients is made by Scholarship America.
 In no instance does any officer or employee of The Johnson Scholarship Foundation play a part in the selection.
 All applicants agree to accept the decision as final.

 Scholarship America processes scholarship payments on behalf of The Johnson Scholarship Foundation.
 Payments are made in August.

 As part of your application, you must upload the following document:

 One online recommendation form must be submitted on your behalf no later than March 4, 2022 4:00 pm ET.